Lab 6#

 Denoising#

 This exercise is intended to evaluate the performances of the denoising method of your choice.
-Therefore it is first essential to have an image corrupted by noise and the same image without noise (to compare the denoising method with the actual image).
-Then, the denoising method will be evaluated.
+Therefore it is essential to have an image corrupted by noise and the same image without noise to be able to compare the denoising method with the actual image.

 Creation of a noisy image#